gkapoor1/htmlmail/README.txt

 Troubleshooting

+     * Double-check admin/config/system/mailsystem and make sure you selected HTMLMailSystem for your Site-wide default (default-system) mail system.
+     * Visit the module settings page at admin/config/system/htmlmail and check the [ ] (Optional) Debug checkbox, then re-send your message.
-   Visit the [37]issue queue for support and feature requests.
+     * Visit the [37]issue queue for support and feature requests.

 Related Modules